 if the school does NOT obtain affirmative confirmation, no earlier than 30 days before and no later than 7 days after crediting the student’s account.

-If the borrower or TEACH Grant recipient wishes to cancel all or a portion of a loan, loan disbursement, TEACH Grant, or TEACH Grant disbursement, he or she must inform the school.
+If the borrower or TEACH Grant recipient wishes to cancel all or a portion of a Direct Loan, or TEACH Grant disbursement, he or she must inform the school.
 A school must return the loan or grant, cancel it, or do both, provided that the school receives the loan cancellation request within the following time frames:

 If the school obtains affirmative confirmation from the student, by the later of the first day of a payment period or 14 days after the date the school notifies the student or parent of his or her right to cancel all or a part of a loan or grant; or